oclipa/reactjs-cheat-sheet/README.md

 // returns eventually
 export const storeResult = (result) => {
   // because redux-thunk is middleware,
-  // this function allows it so intercept the
+  // the following function can be intercepted
-  // action and then return the result at a
+  // and then return the result at a
   // later time

-  return (dispatch) => {
+  // this function is the "thunk" return (dispatch) => {
     // simulate a server query use setTimeout setTimeout(() => {